-In Australia they use two race lengths: Sprint = all races up to and including 564 metres, and Distance = all races over 565 metres or further.
+In Australia only two race categories are used: Sprint = all races up to and including 564 metres, and Distance = all races over 565 metres or further.

-The positioning of the starting traps is very important as regular races take place where the runners are only afforded a 'short run' to the first corner.
-These races frequently result in 1st bend trouble, due to the distinct lack of 'racing room' and therefore will always be a little more difficult to predict!
+The positioning of the starting traps is very important as regular races take place where runners are only afforded a 'short run' to the first corner.
+These races frequently result in 1st bend trouble due to the distinct lack of 'racing room' and therefore are always a little more difficult to predict!

 The greyhound form statistic length of race? is found at the top of each race heading.

-Now select and enter one of the 3 distances supplied.
+Now select and enter any of the 3 distances supplied.

 You have now completed all the RACE-SET-UP questions and will be asked to answer a further set of seven questions by again studying the form for each runner starting with trap one.
 Please select as before by highlighting any of the multiple choice answers and PRESS SPACEBAR to enter.
 Please note: race lengths, ages, weights and racetimes may require you to enter numerical answers by using the number digits on your keypad.